agile8118/club-membership/README.md

 #### Folder structure:

 We're going to have all our routes in app.py file.
-For each feature of our app, we add a new controller file in the controllers file, and put all the functionality of that there.
+For each feature of our app, we add a new controller file in the controllers folder, and put all the functionality of that there.
 For example, for the authentication feature, we have a file called authentication.py that contains the logic for both logging in and registration.
 Then this file is imported in the app.py file and its functions are called for each corresponding route.

 In the client folder, we have our react code.
 This folder produces a huge JavaScript file which is then put in the static folder.